SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

 The Julia file corresponding to this tutorial can be found [here](https://github.com/Goysa2/Stopping.jl/tree/master/test/examples/howtostate.jl).

-We illustrate here the GenericState and its features
+We illustrate here the GenericState and its features.
 ```
 using Test, Stopping
 ```

-The GenericState contains only two entries: a vector x, and a Float current_time
+The GenericState contains only two entries: a Vector x, and a Float current_time
 ```
 state1 = GenericState(ones(2)) #takes a Vector as a mandatory input
 state2 = GenericState(ones(2), current_time = 1.0)